 - the driving role of oxidative stress and of the peritoneal microbiome explains

 - the problem of repetitive retrograde menstruation

 - not a recurrent disease : if removed completely there are no recurrences.
 New lesions however can develop.

 - not a progressive disease in most women.

 Endometriosis is NOT associated with cardiovascular disease

 Cullen described already in 1880 rectovaginal endometriosis.
 Sampson described Cystic ovarian endometriosis in 1921.
-Because of endometriosis in women without a uterus the metaplasia theory was proposed.
-Only ofter 1975 we realised that typical lesions were so frequent.
+Because of endometriosis in women without a uterus, the metaplasia theory was proposed.
+Only after 1975 we realised that typical lesions were so frequent.
 In 1986 Janssens described the non-pigmented subtle endometriosis.
 The history of deep endometriosis starts with the paper of Cornillie and Koninckx in 1989

-In 1921 Sampson proposed that menstrual cells that arrive in the peritoneal cavity by retrograde menstruation can implant and can develop further to endometriotic lesions.
+In 1921 Sampson proposed that menstrual cells that arrive in the peritoneal cavity by retrograde menstruation can implant and can develop further into endometriotic lesions.
 However, retrograde menstruation occurs in most women, and not all women develop endometriosis.
-This theory fails to explain why progression occurs in some women only or why endometriosis is heriditary.
+This theory fails to explain why progression occurs in some women only or why endometriosis is hereditary.

-Metaplasia theory is based upon the fact that mesothelial cells in the peritoneum can be transformed by menstrual blood into endometrial cells.
+Metaplasia theory is based on the fact that mesothelial cells in the peritoneum can be transformed by menstrual blood into endometrial cells.
 Progression and further development is identical to the implantation theory.